pruthviraj-chavan/animated-agency-portal/README.md

-# Step 3: Install the necessary dependencies.
+# Step 3: Install the necessary dependencies. j
 npm i

 # Step 4: Start the development server with auto-reloading and an instant preview.